-Sadly. it’s normal to experience some level of pain as these changes occur.
-Pregnant women often feel pain in almost all parts of their body at one point or another; from their lower backs to their breasts or even abdomens.
+Sadly, it’s normal to experience some level of pain as these changes occur.
+Pregnant women often feel pain in almost all parts of their body at one point or another; from the lower back to their breast, and even to the abdomen.

 In addition, pain in the cervix is also common.
 This pain usually begins in the second trimester and lasts until delivery.

 What are the possible causes, symptoms, and treatments of pain in the cervix during pregnancy?

 Here are some possible reasons why a pregnant woman may experience pain in the cervix:

 1. Enlargement of the uterus

 The size of the uterus increases dramatically during pregnancy in order to accommodate the growing fetus.
 This massive uterine growth causes increased pressure on the vagina and surrounding muscles.